Zhaava/hse-acos-course/docs/software/ubuntu.md

 To install and run Linux Ubuntu, we will be using the [VirtualBox](https://en.wikipedia.org/wiki/VirtualBox) virtualization tool by Oracle.
-Teh recommended version is 6.1.
+The recommended version is 7.1.
 If you have not installed it, please do it.
 Here is download [link](https://www.virtualbox.org/wiki/Downloads).

 Instructions on how to install Linux Ubuntu and related tools in VirtualBox are [here](ubuntu_install.md).